Miss Europe 1969

 Miss Europe 1969 was the 32nd edition of the Miss Europe pageant and the 21st edition under the Mondial Events Organization.
 It was held at the Rabat Hilton Hotel in Rabat, Morocco on 18 May 1969.
 Saša Zajc of Yugoslavia, was crowned Miss Europe 1969 by Paquita Torres Pérez of Spain, Miss Europe 1967.
-Leena Brusiin of Finland was originally supposed to crown the winner at the end of the event, but could attend the pageant due to a car accident that happened before the pageant.
+Last year's titleholder, Leena Brusiin of Finland, was originally supposed to crown the winner at the end of the event, but could not attend the pageant due to a car accident before the pageant.